diegopliebana/diegopliebana.github.io/_projects/tag.md

 style="width:100%; margin-bottom:1rem;"
 />

-A computational implementation in TAG can be viewed as a <strong>digital twin</strong> of a physical tabletop game: a machine-readable version of the rules and state of the game that can be played automatically by Artificial Intelligence agents.
+A computational implementation in TAG can be viewed as a <strong>digital twin</strong> of a physical tabletop game: a machine-readable version of the rules and state of the game that can be played automatically by Artificial Intelligence players.

 Once such a digital representation exists, a game no longer has to be evaluated solely through individual human play sessions.
 AI agents can generate thousands of complete play traces, making it possible to investigate questions about balance, strategies, game length, scoring, player position, card usage and many other aspects of the design.